bncastle/HR/README.md

 An optional variables section as shown below can be used to allow for more flexibility.
 To refer to a variable in a task, it must be enclosed in `|@variableName|` where `variableName` is the name of the variable defined in the variables section to which you want to refer (see below for examples).
 The output of tasks can also be used within the command of other tasks by enclosing the name of the task in the same manner (examples are shown in the example below).
+Variable names and task names are restricted to: 'A-Z', 'a-z' and '_'.
 An example `config.hr` file is shown below:

 ```php